Whisper: Fast Flooding for Low-Power Wireless Networks: Introduction

-We show the efficiency of \name as primitive for fast and efficiency network-wide signaling by evaluating it on the publicly available Flocklab testbed~\cite{Lim2013+FlockLab}.
-For example, in \name nodes can determine whether a flood is ongoing within less than 2 milliseconds where in Crystal but also in many solutions of the EWSN dependability competitions nodes are awake for the duration of the network flood, which on Flocklab, for example, commonly takes 5 milliseconds.
+We show the efficiency of \name as primitive for fast and reliable network-wide flooding of small amounts of data by evaluating it on the publicly available FlockLab testbed.
+For example, in \name nodes can determine whether a flood is ongoing within less than 3~milliseconds in a 6-hop network, whereas in Crystal and in several solutions of the EWSN dependability competitions, nodes are awake for the duration of the network flood, which on FlockLab, for example, commonly takes 5~milliseconds.
+We further show that \name has an up to 50\% higher network lifetime than Glossy and it can increase the network lifetime of Crystal by a factor of 2.3 when used as wake-up service within Crystal.